garrettstrohm/gearlist/README.md

 ### Trip Page
 Trip organizers can do the following:
--Change trip image
+- Change trip image
--Add trip items that the group need
+- Add trip items that the group need
--Add personal items
+- Add personal items
--Edit the trip description
+- Edit the trip description
--Add trip goers/adventurers
+- Add trip goers/adventurers
-  -When added, an email will be sent to the added user alerting them that they were added to a trip.
+  - When added, an email will be sent to the added user alerting them that they were added to a trip.
--Remove trip goers/adventurers
+- Remove trip goers/adventurers

 ![Screen Shot 2022-01-27 at 11 43 10 AM](https://user-images.githubusercontent.com/89401426/151423638-997df9c4-0e00-4948-af88-24d2b925eea3.png)